domiyanyue/my_notes/move_semantics_rvalue_reference.md

     }
     cout << "\n";
 }

 ```
-Consider the above function definition.
-It *takes an argument by rvalue reference*, this is an optimization for the case where data are intended to be "stolen"(or move) from the parameter instead of copying from it.
-Another way to describe is the parameter's ownership is transferred to `vec`.
-It also implies that the value of argument `vec` after calling this function is unspecified because the ownership has been transferred.
+This is an optimization where the parameter `vec` is not copied. `vec` is just an alisa of some other rvalue variable.
+Another way to describe is the parameter's ownership is transferred through calling `func`.
+The value of argument `vec` after calling this function is unspecified because the ownership has been transferred.
 Let's see what happens if we call this function:
 ```C++
     func(vector<int>{1,2,3}); // works, the parameter is a temporary rvalue vector<int> v{4,5,6};